Search sheldonbrown.com and sheldonbrown.org

 Since the first decade of the 20th century, internal-gear hubs, usually 3-speeds, have offered a practical, reliable gear-shifting option to the cyclist.
 With the popularity of derailer gears taking off in the early 1970's bike boom, internal-gear hubs went out of style in most US markets.
 This is unfortunate, because many casual or utilitarian cyclists are best served by this type of gearing.

 Internal-gear hubs are more reliable than derailer systems, and require much less maintenance.
 The step-up ratios of their top gears make oversize chainrings unnecessary on small-wheel folding bicycles.
-Unlike derailers, internal hubs can shift at a stop, very nice in stop-and-go urban traffic.
+Unlike derailers, internal-gear hubs can shift at a stop, very nice in stop-and-go urban traffic.

 Internal-gear hubs tend to be heavier than derailer systems, and are slightly less efficient in some gears.
 The direct-drive middle gear can be more efficient than in a derailer system, as there is no drag from derailer pulleys.
 Most internal-gear hubs cannot have a quick-release axle.